Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology

-VR is especially promising for IC due to its use of social cues.
+VR is especially promising for IC dbecause it can combine speech, spatial audio, gaze, gesture, posture, facial expressions and interpersonal distance within one controllable communication environment.
 VR allows to implement face-to-face social interactions where both verbal and nonverbal information are integrated.
 Partly, this resembles the advantage of video communication over audio-only communication resulting from additional information, for instance via facial expressions and gestures.
 Crucially, however, due to its unique use of spatial cues VR can provide information that goes beyond screen-based video communication.
 This includes the use of gaze information (e.g., establishing eye contact; \cite{ruboSocialGazeFingerprints2025}), body posture (e.g., leaning toward one) and interpersonal distance (e.g., establishing a comfortable distance to a stranger, i.e., enabling more real-life-like proxemics control) that are central to building rapport and regulating conversational flow (\cite{argyleBodilyCommunication2013}).
 The fidelity of these cues strongly influences how participants interpret intentions, trustworthiness, and emotional states and has been related to social presence (\cite{ohSystematicReviewSocial2018}).
 Social presence emphasizes the perception of others as co-present and “real” within that environment (\cite{bioccaMoreRobustTheory2003}).
 High levels of presence are linked to deeper engagement, stronger emotional responses, and more natural communication patterns (\cite{sprottAvatarsPhygitalSocial2025,pfallerSocialPresenceModerator2021}).
 Conversely, when presence is weak, communication can feel artificial and disengaging.